dimensional-fun/obsidian/API.md

 # Obsidian API Documentation

 Welcome to the Obsidian API Documentation!
-This document describes mostly everything about Magma and the REST API.
+This document describes mostly everything about the WebSocket and HTTP server.

 ###### What's Magma?